RyannKim327/null/README.md

 ---
 ### Introduction
-> This is just a dump project, nothing special here.
+> This is a automated process of Git commit contribution powered by github actions

+---
+### Credits
+1. Jay Patrick Cano